All the news stories from October 2017

 A last gasp header from Paris Cowan-Hall rescued a point for Wanderers in a 3-3 draw from the long-haul midweek trip to Carlisle United.
 The home side had taken the lead through a Reggie Lambe header after just four minutes and Wanderers found themselves 2-0 down on 38 minutes when Jamie Devitt converted from the spot after Dan Scarr was adjudged to have fouled Shaun Miller.
 Wycombe were given a lifeline in the second minute of first half stoppage time after Eberechi Eze was fouled just outside the box and Sam Saunders duly curled in the resulting deadball.
 The second-half brought more drama as Adebayo Akinfenwa scored a trademark far post header to level the scores at 2-2 on 72 minutes.
 But the efforts to pull the game looked to be in vain when Lambe found space inside the six yard to restore the lead for United with just six minutes remaining of normal time.
 It was in the final minute of the five minutes of stoppage time that Cowan-Hall rose highest to head home a corner and retain Wanderers' unbeaten away record that now stretches back to February 2017.
 The point from the draw moves Wycombe back up to 4th place in the table - just four points behind new leaders Luton.

-Carlisle 3 Wycombe 3 - stats and reaction to follow
+Final Score: Carlisle 3 Wycombe 3

 PAUL HAYES JOINS NEWPORT|